ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `Click_On_Button_Up` - Consider a UI Click action has happened when the UI Click alias button is released.
   * `Click_On_Button_Down` - Consider a UI Click action has happened when the UI Click alias button is pressed.
  * `public GameObject autoActivatingCanvas` - The GameObject of the front trigger activator of the canvas currently being activated by this pointer.
 Default: `null`
+ * `public bool collisionClick` - Determines if the UI Pointer has collided with a valid canvas that has collision click turned on.
+Default: `false`

 ### Class Events